dzivkovi/java-11-hw/README.md

 5. Production environment deployment:

     ```sh
-    gcloud builds submit --config .ci/cloudbuild-prod.yaml`
+    gcloud builds submit --config .ci/cloudbuild-prod.yaml
     ```

-## Aoutomated Pipeline Flow
+## Automated Pipeline Flow

 1. When you push changes to the repository, the pipeline will be triggered automatically.
 The pipeline will build and deploy the application to the DEMO environment.

 2. Once happy with the changes, create a pull request to merge the changes to the `dev` branch.
 The pipeline will build and deploy the application to the DEV environment.

-3. When QA team is ready to test the DEV release, execute the manual trigger to deploy the application to the UAT environment:
+3. When the QA team is ready to test the DEV release, execute the manual trigger to deploy the application to the UAT environment:

     ```sh
     git checkout dev